jzornes13/os-ticket-prereq-install/README.md

 <img src="https://imgur.com/ocXvQ02.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-ost configure everyone permissions
+Ost configure everyone permissions

 -  Continue Setting up osTicket in the browser (click Continue)
 -  Name Helpdesk (Josh help desk) (example)
 -  Default email (receives email from customers) josh@helper.com (example)
--  write down whatever you put in to remember just in case
+-  Write down whatever you put in to remember just in case
--  admin user and email again whatever you want
+-  Admin user and email again whatever you want
--  now we have to set up heidi SQL
+-  Now we have to set up heidi SQL
 -  From the Installation Files, download and install HeidiSQL.
 -  Open Heidi SQL
--  accept everything and launch
+-  Accept everything and launch
 -  Create a new session(bottom left button), remember user name is root and our password is Password1
 -  Connect to the session by pressing open button
--  in Hedi SQL right click "unnamed" -> create new -> database -> name osTicket -> ok -> minimize that window and go back to osTicket setup page in your browser
+-  In Hedi SQL right click "unnamed" -> create new -> database -> name osTicket -> ok -> minimize that window and go back to osTicket setup page in your browser

 </p>